Esukhia/bophono/data/README.md

 - when the first column in `exceptions.csv` ends with `/Cx` where `x` is `a`, `i`, `u`, `e`, `o` (eg: `+བ/Ca,w-`), this means that the trie should also match all the affixed particles corresponding to the syllable, appending the phonetics given in `ends.csv` for the affixed (eg: `བའི` should be `w-` combined with the phonetics of `འི` in `ends.csv`
 - when the non-first column in `ends.csv` has a `/`, the first part must be used when the syllable is not final and the second when the syllable is final
 - when the non-first column in `roots.csv` has a `/`, the first part must be used when the syllable is initial and the second when not

+Some data has been changed from Tournadre's book, the tone indication after second suffix ས has been indicated with `~` instead of `'` to avoid confusion with the glottal stop.